sfigg/commercialization-public/test/wpt/symbols.md

 <a href="" id="cacheonly"></a>*cacheonly*
-Use SymCache, but not DbgHelp.
 This option speeds symbol decoding for traces with many binary images that lack symbol files after all interesting symbol files have been transcoded.

 <a href="" id="verbose"></a>*verbose*
 Verbose mode.
 Prints symbol paths and version information.
 For more information, see [Loading Symbols](loading-symbols.md).